Sisters of Saint Elizabeth: History

 They speedily gained the sympathy of the sick of all classes and creeds, and also that of the physicians.
 New candidates applied for admission, and the sisters were soon able to extend the sphere of their activity beyond Neisse.
 Of especial importance was the foundation made at Breslau, where the work of the sisters came under the direct observation of the episcopal authorities.
 Soon after, on 4 September 1859, Prince-Bishop Heinrich Furster was prevailed upon by the favourable reports and testimonials to grant the association ecclesiastical approbation.
 As such a recognition presupposed a solid religious organization, a novitiate was established according to the statutes submitted.
 In the following year the twenty-four eldest sisters made the three religious vows.
 State recognition, with the grant of a corporate charter, was obtained by the confraternity on 25 May 1864, under the title, "Catholic Charitable Institute of St. Elizabeth", through the mediation of the Prussian Crown Prince Frederick William, subsequent Emperor of Germany, who had observed the beneficent activity of the sisters on the battlefields of Denmark.

 On 26 January 1887, the approbation of the Holy See was granted for the Congregation of Sisters of St. Elizabeth.
 Thereafter, the congregation spread to Norway, Sweden, and Italy.
-After World War I Zofija Smetoniene, wife of President A. Smetona, invited the Sisters of St. Elizabeth to Lithuania.
+After World War I, Sofija Smetonienė, wife of President Antanas Smetona, invited the Sisters of St. Elizabeth to Lithuania.
 Three sisters from Germany arrived in Kaunas in 1925 and Lithuanian girls would too soon begin to join the congregation.
 They stayed with the at sisters Benedictine sisters and began to care for patients at home.
 Even though its Lithuanian members totaled a meager fifteen sisters, the congregation to expand the scope of their charitable activities in Lithuania by starting an orphanage in Jurbarkas and founding a hospital in Švėkšna.